 Treatment of Dog Eclampsia

-If, however, you opt to allow the puppies to continue being nursed, you need to have constant checks with your veterinarian to ensure the dog’s calcium levels remain stable.
-After some time, some mothers are able to independently produce calcium, while others have to be given supplements for a longer period of time.
+If you choose to allow the puppies to continue nursing, your veterinarian will monitor your dog’s calcium levels closely.
+Some mothers may be able to produce enough calcium on their own, while others may need to be given supplements for a longer period of time.

 Living with Milk Fever